na-na-hi/renget/archive/frozenvan.md

 **Table of Contents**
 [TOC]

 Post logs if you can.
 They may give me inspiration for new bots.
+If you want to send me logs like that guy who sent me 20+ pages of mongirl clinic logs: thisisatest333@proton.me

 # New